 The legislation makes it illegal to use an excess ART embryo or human egg or to create or use an embryo for licensed research without consent having been provided, in writing, by all responsible persons.

-The legislation defines the people responsible for an embryo as:
+The legislation defines the people responsible for an excess ART embryo to be used in a general licence as:

 • the gamete providers and their partners, if any, at the time the gametes were donated